≡ Menu

 What rate (or price) can I qualify for?

-As you can see, there are a lot of variables that can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Psoriatic Arthritis.
+As you can see, many variables can come into play when trying to determine what kind of “rate” an individual who has been diagnosed with Psoriatic Arthritis.
 This is why it’s pretty much impossible to know what kind of “rate” you might be able to qualify for without first speaking with you directly.

 That said, however…

-Most individuals who have been diagnosed with Psoriatic Arthritis will usually fall into one of three different categories, which will usually be determined by the “severity” of the symptoms you are experiencing and the medications that you’re using to help treat your condition.
-And while there will certainly be some “subjectivity” when determining what kind of “rate” you might be able to qualify for, the following “assumptions” will generally hold true.
+Most individuals who have been diagnosed with Psoriatic Arthritis will fall into one of three different categories, which are usually determined by the “severity” of the symptoms and the medications that you’re using to help treat your condition.
+While there will undoubtedly be some “subjectivity” when determining what kind of “rate” you might be able to qualify for, the following “assumptions” will generally hold.

 Category #1.